Cendrino Misidjan

-Cendrino Quincy Misidjan (born 29 August 1988) is a Dutch former professional footballer of Surinamese descent who played as a left-back.
+Cendrino Quincy Misidjan (born 29 August 1988) is a Dutch former professional footballer who played as a left-back.

 Career

 He formerly played for Stormvogels Telstar, Almere City, FC Oss, Go Ahead Eagles, Sparta Rotterdam and Bulgarian side CSKA Sofia.
 During his stay in CSKA, he found it hard to establish himself as an integral part of the squad and only made one appearance in a 4–0 win for CSKA against Haskovo at Bulgarian Army Stadium and was later on released by the club in the winter break.
 Later he joined FC Emmen, where he made 7 appearances.
 After he played for Ermis Aradippou.
 In the 2016–17 season he played for De Treffers in which he made 7 appearances and scored twice, and then moved to play for VVV-Venlo.